netmanthan/tallyzen/README.md

 ### Manual Install

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
-See https://github.com/netmanthan/tallyz(bench) for more details.

-New passwords will be created for the TallyZEN "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).
+New passwords will be created for the TallyZEN "Administrator" user, the MariaDB root user,

 ## Learning and community